Campaign of the Month: October 2017

 • An enormous coterie that includes enough members of varying Status and internal divisions to make it a covenant for all practical purposes.

 • A smaller conspiracy of mostly Status 4 elders or a handful of Status 5 elders.
 These elders may be spread out across multiple cities.
 A conspiracy whose elders live in the same city is likely to include the majority of that city’s elders, with representatives from a plethora of clans and covenants.
-(If this sounds like the primogen by another name… yes, it should.)
+(If this sounds like the primogen by another name… yes, it is.)

 |-1||The coterie is disunified.
 Its members are slower to come to one another’s aid and may work at cross-purposes when their shared interests aren’t at stake.
 This isn’t necessarily a bad thing: in a case of “better inside the tent pissing out, than outside pissing in”, such a coterie often serves as a forum for rival Kindred to peacefully resolve conflicting agendas, or else draws together Kindred who wouldn’t belong to a more united coterie anyway.
 The primogen is a good example of such a coterie.
 (Attentive readers will note that membership in a 5-dot coterie downgraded to 4 dots for disunity is the same dot rating to be an established primogen member through Camarilla Title.)|